alphacep/vosk-space/models.md

   * Train ivector of dim 30 instead of standard 100 to save memory of mobile models.
   * Latest mini_librispeech uses online cmvn which we do not support yet.
 Use [this script](https://github.com/kaldi-asr/kaldi/blob/master/egs/mini_librispeech/s5/local/chain/tuning/run_tdnn_1j.sh) to train nnet3 model.

 PLEASE NOTE THAT THE SIMPLE GMM MODEL YOU TRAIN WITH **"KALDI FOR DUMMIES"** TUTORIAL **DOES NOT WORK** WITH VOSK.
-YOU NEED TO RUN
+YOU NEED TO RUN MINI-LIBRISPEECH FROM START TO END, INCLUDING **CHAIN MODEL TRAINING**.
-MINI-LIBRISPEECH FROM START TO END, INCLUDING **CHAIN MODEL TRAINING**.
 You also need CUDA GPU to train.
+If you do not have a GPU, try to run Kaldi on Collab.

 ## Model structure